bldl/emplace-spidermonkey/README.md

 Welcome to this detailed tutorial, where you'll learn how to implement a new feature in JavaScript™: the `Map.prototype.upsert` method.
 This guide takes you step-by-step through the entire process, making it accessible for both beginners and experienced developers.
 No prior knowledge of JavaScript™ engine internals or advanced C++ programming is needed to follow along.

 We'll start with an introduction to the `Map.prototype.upsert` proposal, highlighting its benefits for developers.
 From there, you'll be guided through setting up the development environment using Mozilla's SpiderMonkey JavaScript™ engine.
-You'll then implement the `upsert` function using both JavaScript™ and C++, ensuring alignment with the ECMAScript® specification.
+You'll then implement the `upsert` method using both JavaScript™ and C++, ensuring alignment with the ECMAScript® specification.

 The main focus will initially be on developing a functional solution.
 Once basic functionality is verified, optimization techniques will be applied to ensure your code is efficient and performant.
 You'll also gain insight into contributing to the ECMAScript® standard, aligning your code with the best practises in the JavaScript™ community.
 Finally, you'll explore testing with Test262, the official ECMAScript® test suite, learning how to write custom tests to validate your implementation.